Charles S. Johnson: Career

 After the race riot of 1919, when blacks fought back against white attacks as part of the urban violence in numerous cities during Red Summer, Johnson worked as a researcher for the National Urban League and in 1921, he became the League's research director.
 During his time with the National Urban League, he also founded the magazine Opportunity as an outlet for black expression in the arts.
 He was a principal researcher and author for the Chicago Commission on Race Relations for its report on the riot.
 Newspapers of the period had reported that the instigators were largely ethnic Irish trying to maintain economic and social dominance over blacks in South Chicago; Johnson noted that African Americans had rebelled against the denial of economic and social opportunity.
-His work was fundamental to The Negro in Chicago: A Study of Race Relations and a Race Riot (1922), published by the University of Chicago Press.
+His work was fundamental to the commission's report, The Negro in Chicago: A Study of Race Relations and a Race Riot (1922), published by the University of Chicago Press.
 It was considered a classic model for comprehensive commission reports.

 In the 1920s Johnson moved to New York City, where he became research director for the National Urban League.
 He was an "entrepreneur of the Harlem Renaissance," the creative movement by African-American writers and artists of that time.
 He edited two journals that published many writers of the period, and established prizes at the National Urban League to recognize young writers.
 In Harlem, he argued for black artists saying that they must use their own experiences as the basis for their creativity, rejecting European standards.
 His goal was to improve Negro self-image and character, and he felt that by writing they could achieve this.